cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 ## How do I sign up for a free in-person consultation?

-All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) at 505 Barton Springs Road, 78704.
+All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review).

 There are two ways to sign up for your free 20 minute in-person consultation: